Sheila on 7: History

 The band came from an earlier incarnation called " W.H.Y Gank " which was headed by Adam and Sakti.
-Both members had invited Duta - who had been performing with Adam at as a singer and acoustic guitar duo at their neighbourhood 17 August celebrations - to join their band practice to be a vocalist.
-A year after "W.H.Y Gank" was formed, the band met Eross (who then became their lead guitarist and leader the band).
+Both members had invited Duta - who had been performing with Adam at as a singer and acoustic guitar duo at their neighbourhood's 17 August celebrations - to join their band practice to be a vocalist.
+A year after "W.H.Y Gank" was formed, the band met Eross (who then became their lead guitarist and leader of the band).
 The four of them decided to form a new band, and while at their first studio jamming session Eross introduced the band to Anton.
 The band was given the name "Sheilagank" - "Sheila" being the name of a female friend both Adam and Eross knew of - with the official formation date being 6 May 1996.
 Sheilagank performed in numerous band festivals organised by high schools for about 2 years until the middle of 1998, when they got their first recording contract with the Sony Music Entertainment Indonesia label.
 The members changed their band name to "Sheila On 7": the "on 7" referring to the seven-note solfège, while "Sheilagank" became the name of their fanbase.

-Sheila On 7 since its beginning in the Indonesian music scene has made a lot of achievements, including being the only Indonesian band that is able to sell physical albums for more than one million copies, three albums in a row.
+Since Sheila On 7's beginning in the Indonesian music scene, it has made a lot of achievements, including being the only Indonesian band that is able to sell physical album's for more than one million copies, with three albums in a row.
 Through the success of the debut album Sheila On 7 (1999), followed by two other albums that exploded in the market, Kisah Klasik Untuk Masa Depan (2000) and 07 Des (2002).
 In 2003, they released their first film soundtrack Ost.
-30 Hari Mencari Cinta which succeeded sold over 600.000 copies and followed by their fourth studio album Pejantan Tangguh in 2004, although not as successful as the first three albums where sales reached millions, this album was able to sell more than 450,000 copies.
+30 Hari Mencari Cinta which succeeded to sold over 600.000 copies and followed by their fourth studio album Pejantan Tangguh in 2004, although not as successful as the first three albums where sales reached millions, this album was able to sell more than 450,000 copies.
 Because of that success, they also have loyal listeners in neighboring countries such as Malaysia, Singapore and Brunei.

 On 18 October 2004, Anton was dismissed from the band management due to disciplinary issues while Brian filled Anton's position.
 Brian performed with Sheila On 7 in different promo tours for the album Pejantan Tangguh.
 The Very Best of Sheila On 7: Jalan Terus (2005) album became the first studio recording release after the drummer replacement.

 In 2006, Sakti left the band amidst recording 507 as he was to continue his studies in Pakistan and this did not gel with their schedule.
 It was during this time that Brian was promoted as their permanent drummer until 2022.